anuragkumarjsk/PestoDeploy/README.md

 ## About the backend :

 The application currently uses the functions deployed on the netliry production server.
-If you want to run the back end locally, we need to make changes in the api.js file and change the variable baseURL to ```http://localhost:9000```.
+If you want to run the back end locally, we need to make changes in the api.js file and change the value of the variable baseURL to ```http://localhost:9000```.
 Api.js islocated at ```./src/redux/api.js```, on line number 5.

 If you want to add new features or create new routes on the backend, you may make changes by cloning the repo
 #### git clone https://github.com/pesto-students/n6-aucti-be-epsilon-6.git